-In Estonia, workers' rights apply regardless of whether you have worked for a long time or are just starting out, have a fixed-term or permanent employment contract, are a temporary or part-time worker.
-The Estonian Confederation of Trade Unions (EAKL) stands up for a fair, secure and supportive working life.
+In Estonia, employees have rights regardless of whether they have been working for a long time or are just starting out, whether they have a fixed-term or permanent contract, or are temporary or part-time.
+The Estonian Trade Union Confederation (EAKL) stands for your fair, secure and supported working life.

 Equal treatment for all workers